IKOR-GmbH/sip-framework/docs/README.md

 to another, the local domain objects must be mapped to the shared domain object.
 Furthermore, this means that a message from system A is mapped to the shared domain object and then from the shared domain object to the model of system B and vice versa, due to their bidirectional nature.
-Notice the blue arrows pointing from the system connectors to the domain module, meaning that connectors are absolutely independent of each other.
-A developer can work on or deploy only one side, without the others being affected.
 This also means that changes on one of adapter's connector does not necessarily require changes of the other.
 That's especially important if the affected connector is reused across multiple adapters.
 In the picture domain A and domain B packages are shown optionally, together with corresponding mapper component, since integrated systems use the same communication data model sometimes.